 PAINT YOUR INTERIOR IF IT NEEDS IT

 There is not another home improvement that will give you more bang for your buck than a fresh coat of paint.
 Dark colors will reflect less space and old paint makes rooms look decrepit.
 Paint with contemporary, light and neutral colors.

 A dirty home is one of the things most off-putting to a potential buyer.
 It makes it almost impossible for him or, especially her, to visualize themselves in the house in the future.
 It is one of the quickest, most sure-fire things to turn a potential buyer away and this applies particularly to the kitchen, the bathrooms and any carpets.
 This is one of those things where spending a few hundred Rand can save you thousands by preventing the buyer from thinking they need to replace the carpets immediately.
 As a result, consider a professional cleaning for the entire house if it really requires it.

 This is something you should not take any chances with.
 Ask an outside person, like your property agent, for an opinion on any odors in the house.
 This may include smoking (a massive no-no!), pet or cooking odors; any of these, particularly the first two, will more than likely chase most buyers away.

 LET THE LIGHT IN!

-Presenting a light, airy house to the buyer is critical; it is second to location in importance.
+Presenting a light, airy house to the buyer is critical; it is next in line in importance, only to the location and the kitchen.
 Good light is the one thing that every buyer cites that they want in a home.
 Things to do to maximize light is cleaning the windows, remove unnecessary curtains, replace fused light bulbs and increase wattage, where necessary.
 If there are any shrubs or bushes outside windows which deplete light inflow, cut them back to let in sunshine.

 WHEN SELLING YOUR HOME, THE KITCHEN COMES FIRST, SO MAKE IT APPEALING